escodebar/trainings/slides.md

 * HEAD, config, description are files
 * The rest are folders
 * Studying what happens in here while using Git was very helpful to me

-Questions:
-* Who has taken a look into the `.git` before?

 ---